TBD9rain/quick_ref/git.md

 ## Check git repository status

-To check the status of git repository, use the following command.
+To check the status of git repository:
 ```
 git status
 ```
+**This is the most often used command.**

 ## Delete local repository

-To delete a git repository from local disk, directly delete `.git` directory by following commands or by manual operations.
+To delete a git repository from local disk:
 ```
 cd <target_directory>
 rm -rf .git
 ```
+or directly delete `.git` directory by manual operations.

 ## Ignore specific files